 A number of fans of Mike, from It's Walky! and Shortpacked!, complained when he made a joke about rape, in private, to another man purely to make him uncomfortable, that this was out of character for someone who'd once kicked a little girl in the head to prove a point.
 About the only redeeming things he's ever seen doing is turning his cruelty on people who deserve it, being kind when drunk, and making Amber an honest woman.

 Gamzee Makara, as well.
-He's almost always drawn in fanart as a skinny, Troubled, but Cute, sympathetic character.
-This is all despite being a psychotic, genocidal, sadomasochistic murderer who kills twice the number of people Eridan does and then paints pictures with their blood.
+He's almost always drawn in fanart as a Troubled, but Cutesympathetic character.
+This is all despite being a psychotic, genocidal, sadomasochistic murderer who has so far killed three people and then paints pictures with their blood.
+At least one alternate timeline self killed everyone in his group but Aradia.
 However, he is portrayed sympathetically in the beginning as an AdorkableErudite Stoner.

 Vriska could be considered an example.
 She has a fairly large fanbase despite killing thousands of young trolls to feed her lusus, forcing Tavros off a cliff after taunting him which resulted in him being permanently paralyzed below the waist, mind controlling Sollux to kill Aradia, blinding Terezi, later actually killing Tavros and planning on going off to fight Jack leaving a trail for him to find and kill the other trolls, and generally acting awful to everyone except John.
 She is portrayed somewhat sympathetically in-comic though.
 As a result, fans love to argue about how evil she actually is, whether she actually reformed, and whether her death was deserved.